pruthvi-k/react-app/README.md

     props - allows to pass data down to child the child component, are immutable

-    state - mutable, use on controller views
+    state - mutable, use on controller views (controller view is nothing but a top level component which manages/handle its child component)

     - Life Cycle Methods
       - componentWillMount: immidiately before initial render, both client and server, good place to set initial state